open-telemetry/opentelemetry-specification/specification/exporter-zipkin.md

 ### Unit of Time

 Zipkin times like `timestamp`, `duration` and `annotation.timestamp` MUST be reported in microseconds with decimal accuracy.
+For example, `duration` of 1234 nanoseconds will be represented as 1.234 microseconds.

 ## Request Payload